Emotions, Equity, & Education Lab

 Hayley Weinberg

-Hayley Weinberg is a fourth year doctoral student in the school psychology program.
+Hayley Weinberg is an internship year doctoral student in the school psychology program.
 Her research interests include the relationship between language abilities and emotion regulation skills in elementary school students.
 Hayley received a B.A. in Psychology and a B.S. in Brain and Cognitive Sciences from the University of Rochester and an M.A. in Psychology from Boston University.

-Stephanie Cerrato (she/they) is a third year doctoral student in the School Psychology program at UMD.
-Her research interests include resiliency, mental health outcomes, and achievement in students with marginalized identities.
-Stephanie received a BA in Psychology from William & Mary.
+Stephanie Cerrato (she/they) is a fifth year doctoral student in the School Psychology program at UMD.
+Her research interests include resiliency, mental health outcomes, and ethnic identity in students with marginalized identities.
+More specifically, they are interested in risk and resiliency factors related to disordered eating for Latinx women.
+Stephanie received a BA in Psychology from William & Mary and an M.A. in School Psychology from the University of Maryland.

 Jessica Felix